Financial Aid Information for Prospective Students

 Submit a FAFSA

-2. You should be able to review your financial aid status on your Admissions and Financial Aid Status Portal: https://apply.goucher.edu/account.
-However, please allow at least 2-3 weeks for that to be updated after you submit your FAFSA online for processing.
+2. Normally, prospective students may review their financial aid status on the Admissions and Financial Aid Status Portal: https://apply.goucher.edu/account.
+PLEASE NOTE: Due to FAFSA Simplification, Goucher began receiving FAFSAs in mid-March.
+However, FAFSAs are being processed and sent out in smaller batches at this time.
 If you have any questions about the items on your financial aid checklist, please let us know.

 3. Once you have declared your intent to enroll and have been issued a Goucher ID number, you will transition to using the Net Partner system for any financial aid tasks or information.